vrianta/agai/ModelsHandler/readme.md

 ## Features
 - Chainable, fluent API for building queries
-- Supports SELECT, UPDATE, DELETE operations
+- Supports SELECT, CREATE, UPDATE, DELETE operations
 - WHERE, AND, OR, IN, NOT IN, BETWEEN, LIKE, IS NULL, etc.
 - LIMIT, OFFSET, ORDER BY, GROUP BY
 - Easy to extend and understand